nkinnan/esphome-pace-bms/README.md

 These older BMSes will usually have two RS485 ports (looks like an ethernet socket) and may have an RS232 port (looks like a telephone socket).
 They usually won't have a CAN bus port.

-There is a high likelihood that one of these three version 20 protocol variants implemented by pace_bms will work for version 20 battery packs which are branded by a different manufacturer than the three listed, but if you can find a spec doc for a new variant that behaves differently, I can probably add support.
+There is a high likelihood that one of these three version 20 protocol variants implemented by pace_bms will work for version 20 battery packs which are branded by a different manufacturer than the three listed.
+I only named them for those manufacturers because I was able to find spec docs under those names, the same firmware / protocol variant may be used by many different brands.
+But if you can find a spec doc for a new variant that behaves differently, I can probably add support for that too.
 See [here](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation/paceic/0x20) for documentation on currently known version 20 protocol variants.

 Example protocol version 20 BMS front-panel:
 ![EG4 Protocol 20 Front Panel](images/EG4-0x20.webp)